PrachiShah01/BankingChatbot/README.md

 In my project, I have built Banking chatbot which responses the general queries regarding account, loan, debit/credit cards etc.

-I have attached the .py files for lambda function.
+I have attached the text files in which code for lambda function is written.